Ashvin-Ranjan/JEE-Solution-Extractor/README.md

     -   Images may appear out of order
         -   This can be fixed by improving the block ordering in the first step
     -   Images appear to be exported incorrectly
-        -   This requires a bit more digging into the PyMuPDF documentation in order to understand exactly where the problem is
+        -   ~~This requires a bit more digging into the PyMuPDF documentation in order to understand exactly where the problem is~~
+        -   After more investigation, it appears that the only way to do this is to create an image by rendering only that section of the PDF
+            -   I have implemented this solution
     -   Math does not show up properly
         -   A solution I was thinking of was to pass along information about the bounding boxes of each text block during the preprocessing step.
 Then, inside `parse_pdf_content` the bounding box of the text could be calculated and PyMuPDF could be used to create an image of the text.
 This would then be sent to a LLM (such as ChatGPT or Gemini), which would then output the LaTeX for the math.